 In its manufacturing business, the company produces and sells medical equipment and devices.
-The group's three main subsidiaries in this business are Central Uni Co., Ltd. (made a subsidiary in November 2006), Yamada Shadowless Lamp Co., Ltd. (made a subsidiary in October 2009).
+The group's three main subsidiaries in this business are Central Uni Co., Ltd. (made a subsidiary in November 2006), Yamada Shadowless Lamp Co., Ltd. (made a subsidiary in April 2008), and Sakai Medical Co., Ltd. (made a subsidiary in October 2009).